microsoft/DefinitelyTyped-tools/packages/publisher/README.md

 # Manually running

-Normally, types-publisher is run on a loop every 2,000 seconds (33 minutes), but to test it out you can do it yourself.
+Normally, the publisher is run every 30 minutes following a cron schedule in .github/workflows/publish-packages.yml, but to test it out you can do it yourself.
 You will need to see the [Environment variables](#environment-variables) section first.

 ```